 We buy most of our meat from my parents, and what we don’t get from them, we get from our favorite local butcher shop.

-Part of why we buy all our food locally (and from family), is that we know exactly where it came from.
-We can see the vegetables growing, we can watch the animals living a happy, healthy, free-range life, and we can see the clean counter-tops that the meat is being cut on.
+We understand that part of why to buy food locally (and from family), is that we know exactly where it came from, and who to ask if we have questions.
+We can see the vegetables growing, we can watch the animals living a happy, healthy, free-range life, and we can see the clean counter-tops that the meat is being processed on.

 2. Your Food Will Always be Fresh